 Khiri Travel and Asia Film Fixers Make Top Gear Myanmar a Reality

-Clarkson, Hammond and May choose Asia Film Fixers and Khiri Travel to get job done
+Clarkson, Hammond and May choose Asia Film Fixers and Khiri Travel to get the job done

 The BBC’s most popular show, Top Gear, is wowing millions of viewers this week with its two-part special on Burma (Myanmar).
 In the programs, Jeremy Clarkson, Richard Hammond and James May buy three decrepit Burmese trucks.
 They are tasked with driving up through Myanmar to Shan State to the Golden Triangle and then down to the River Kwai in Thailand, where they have to build a bridge.